 When making small talk with new acquaintances, most of us know that the simple trick of asking how a couple met can get a conversation started.
-The answers will usually be pretty typical—school, work, social circles, online—but some duos will pull out all the romantic stops and say something along the lines of, "it was love at first sight."
-Thankfully, if you're single, a recent Dutch study can give you the perfect response to go with an eye roll: "That's psychologically suspect."
+The answers are usually pretty typical—school, work, social circles, online—but some duos pull out all the romantic stops and say something along the lines of, "it was love at first sight."
+Well, turns out that a recent Dutch study can give you the perfect response to go with your eye roll: "That's psychologically suspect."

 Did any sparks fly?
 Well, not exactly.
-Most participants didn't feel love at first sight, and 30% of participants did cite physical attraction as the main reason.
+Most participants didn't feel love at first sight, and 30% of participants cited physical attraction as the main reason.
 But here's the thing: All those butterflies were not reciprocated.
 So the soulmate version of love at first sight didn't happen.

 "Physical attraction was highly predictive of reporting LAFS," the researchers said.
 "We, therefore, suggest that LAFS is not a distinct form of love but rather a strong initial attraction that some label as LAFS, either in the moment of first sight or retrospectively."

-So the next time you're faced with a swoon-worthy story of love at first sight, it's all right to be skeptical.
+So the next time you're faced with a saccharine story of love at first sight, it's all right to be skeptical.
 This study shows that it's probably just a tall tale after all.